TIMMYG Studios

 defaultLayouts = {

-["Handheld"] = "ATX-8000", -- On foot (required)
+["Handheld"] = "ATX-8000",

-["Vehicle"] = "AFX-1500", -- In ground vehicles (required)
+["Vehicle"] = "AFX-1500",

-["Boat"] = "AFX-1500G", -- In boats (required)
+["Boat"] = "AFX-1500G",

-["Air"] = "TXDF-9100", -- In aircraft (required)
+["Air"] = "TXDF-9100",

--- Vehicle-specific overrides by spawn code
+-- Per-vehicle overrides by spawn code

-["fbi2"] = "XPR-6500", -- FBI vehicles use XPR-6500 layout
+["fbi2"] = "XPR-6500",

 }